20 of the best Europe summer festivals in June

-Top Music Festivals in Europe - June 2016
+Top music festivals in Europe - June 2017

 One of the first festivals to kick off the summer season is Primavera.
 This travelling music festival tends to come around late-May to early-June and starts in Barcelona, Spain then moves to Porto, Portugal (where it is called NOS Primavera Sound) the following weekend.

-The lineup across both locations is relatively similar, with pop, rock and electronica all commanding stages.
+The lineup across both locations is similar, with pop, rock and electronica commanding stages.
+This year we're stoked to see The Afghan Whigs, Against Me!, Arcade Fire, Bon Iver, Grace Jones, Van Morrison and The Zombies.
 The venues are also smack bang in the heart of each city, making this an accessible and crowd-pleasing festival.
 Now all you need to do is choose where you experience it.

 Buy tickets to Primavera Sound

 2. Isle of Wight Festival | 8-11 June 2017